 Given the highly diversified nature of the Funds, they are designed to provide a ‘one-stop’ investment solution for clients.
 This is particularly relevant for smaller portfolios, where achieving sufficient diversification has become increasingly challenging and consequently more costly for clients.

 The Funds are also differentiated by objective, with the Growth Fund suitable for clients for whom seeking long-term capital growth is their primary motivation, and the Balanced Fund suitable for clients for whom an attractive level of income is an important consideration, alongside seeking long-term capital growth.
+The Income Fund is suitable for those for whom income is their primary motivation.

 For further information on the TB Opie Street Funds, please find links below for our Fund Portfolio Service brochure, the Key Investor Information Documents (KIIDs) for each Fund, as well as the Prospectus and Instrument of Incorporation.
 The KIIDs and Prospectus provide full details on the risks associated with the Funds.